1. General complaints

 • To make sure everyone in our organisation knows what to do if a complaint is received.

 • To make sure all complaints are investigated fairly and in a timely way.

 • To make sure that complaints are, wherever possible, resolved and that relationships are repaired.

 • To learn from complaints and feedback to help us to improve what we do.

 All complaint information will be handled sensitively, in line with relevant data protection requirements.

-Overall responsibility for this policy and its implementation lies with Janel Fone, Director of Marketing & Development.
+Overall responsibility for this policy and its implementation lies with Janel Fone, from our team of Directors.

 How to make a complaint

 Complaints should where possible be in writing and sent to: